 http://cafe-computer.blogspot.com/

-Internet Explorer where version 6 is still being used, may have difficulty displaying such images.
+PNG images are becoming more and more frequently-used on web sites.
+However, older versions of browsers, especially Internet Explorer where version 6 is still being used, may have difficulty displaying such images.
 Or, they may not handle certain PNG features such as transparency and gamma correction.

 Virtually any modern image / photo editor supports reading and writing .PNG images, though they may also not support every feature including alpha / partial transparency.

-file extension viewing tweak (Windows Vista instructions for the file extension viewing tweak) (Windows 7 instructions for the file extension viewing tweak), it is possible that a filename that looks like it ends with ".png", especially one attached to an e-mail message, actually has a hidden OTHER extension, meaning that if you double-click the file, it may actually run a computer virus!
+Windows users: NOTE that unless you have configured your computer with the file extension viewing tweak (Windows Vista instructions for the file extension viewing tweak) (Windows 7 instructions for the file extension viewing tweak), it is possible that a filename that looks like it ends with ".png", especially one attached to an e-mail message, actually has a hidden OTHER extension, meaning that if you double-click the file, it may actually run a computer virus!

 other interesting article